NVIDIA/aistore/docs/dsort.md

  - /docs/dsort.md/
 ---

-DSort is extension for AIStore.
+Dsort is extension for AIStore.
 It was designed to perform map-reduce like operations on terabytes and petabytes of AI datasets.
-As a part of the whole system, DSort is capable of taking advantage of objects stored on AIStore without much overhead.
+As a part of the whole system, Dsort is capable of taking advantage of objects stored on AIStore without much overhead.

 AI datasets are usually stored in tarballs, zip objects, msgpacks or tf-records.